 1.3 Water

-For the structure of the biosphere, of all site or environmental factors, the heat and water conditions are of primary importance.
+For the structure of the biosphere, of all site or environmental factors, the temperature and water conditions are of primary importance.
 Light is nowhere in the minimum, because the long polar night meets the plants in the winter dormancy.
-The light factor therefore plays no role in the large-scale structure of the earth.
+The light factor therefore plays no decisive role in the large-scale structure of the vegetation of the earth.

 1.3.1 Global water supply